Skip to content

 The impact section

 Does the impact section reflect what was said during the examination?
-Significant effects that are missing — time off work, inability to drive, disrupted sleep over an extended period — are worth raising if they were mentioned at the appointment but are absent from the report.
+Significant effects that are missing — time off work, inability to drive, disrupted sleep over an extended period — can be raised before approval if they were mentioned at the appointment but are absent from the report.

 Financial losses are assessed separately, but an accurate impact account supports the overall consistency of the claim.